worrells-best/privacyproxy/README.md

 3. Negotiate TLS with the now-proxied endpoint
 4. Communicate with the endpoint.
 At this point you have TLS under TLS, so the data will be double encrypted.
 One layer is peeled off by the proxy, the other by the final end-server.

-See App.java for an example or setup a keystore/truststore and run `$ ./gradlew run`.
+### How do I run this server?
+There is an example in App.java which starts a server and has a client make a single request through it.
+To run that, you'll need to first configure your keystore/truststore.
+See MySSLContext.java for instructions.

 ### Quickstart
 ```java